 Site deployment examples:

-The following picture shows a possible implementation using Linux servers with AM and routing software, like Keepalived, installed on each server.
+The following illustration shows a possible implementation using Linux servers with AM and routing software, like Keepalived, installed on each server.
 If you require L7 load balancing, you can consider many other software and hardware solutions.
 AM relies on DS’s SDK for load balancing, failover, and heartbeat capabilities to spread the load across the directory servers or to throttle performance.Figure 8.
-Application Tier Deployment
+Application tier deployment

 When protecting AM with a load balancer or proxy service, configure your container so that AM can trust the load balancer or proxy service.